spdk/spdk/doc/sma.md

 - `volume`: Parameters describing the volume to attach.
 The type of this structure determines the method to create it (e.g. direct NVMe-oF connection, NVMe-oF through discovery service, iSCSI, etc.).
+Extending parameters with crypto attributes like type, keys, tweak mode allowing the user to configure crypto when attaching a volume to a device.
+Users must specify the crypto engine to use under `crypto` section in config.
+It is also possible to register out-of-tree crypto engines by inheriting from the `CryptoEngine` class.
 - `device_handle`: Device handle obtained from `CreateDevice`.

 ### DetachVolume